8. ON JACQUES DERRIDA

 The poststructuralist trend is sometimes described as a reaction to structuralism, associated with the output of Claude Levi-Strauss, who had in turn been reacting to existentialism and phenomenology.
 The secession of Derrida from structuralism is associated with a paper dating to 1966, subsequently included in one of the early collections of his work (Writing and Difference, trans.1978).
 From that time dates his usage of the term deconstruction, which came to be generally employed as the description of his philosophy.
 His well known statement “there is nothing outside the text” has invited accusations of a poststructuralist nihilism.
 The negative interpretation is also associated with the more general trend of "postmodernism," decoding to a viewpoint that there are no objective truths but only local beliefs.

 Both literary and philosophical texts were deconstructed by Derrida.
 The method was frequently based upon “binary oppositions within a text,” to use an official and partisan description.
 These oppositions were described as paradoxes needing to be exposed.
 A basic subject of contention was the metaphysical tendency in Western philosophy since the ancient Greeks.
 Derrida sought to undermine the language of metaphysic.
 Science also suffered in this scenario.
 The reasoning involved became popular in French universities and on the media.
 Critics have viewed this reasoning as anomalous and inadequate.
-Different descriptions have been given of what deconstruction involves.
+Different descriptions can be found of what deconstruction involves.

 One partisan theme is that texts have meanings acquired through diverse cultural processes, meanings which require to be deconstructed in view of generally unsuspected assumptions inherent in the text.
 Derrida is said to have revealed how a “structure” is based upon contradictions which are repressed.
 The language of structures, oppositions, and meanings is considered a mystification by opponents.
 Some have seen in this form of exegesis at least a partial influence of the Nietzschean theme: “Beyond good and evil.”
 Many of the deconstructions applied to literary texts, not philosophical documents.